aselvan/scripts/README.md

   Lot of useful/generic wrapper scripts here for file/directory/media manipulation etc.

 - #### /macos
-  MacOS only scripts to manupilate things under MacOS like cache cleanup, free wifi, network, launchctl cleanup etc.
+  MacOS only scripts to view/change things like version, disks, process, cpu, power, battery, reclaim space, wifi, network, cleanup etc.

+- #### /security
+  Security, password, encryption related random scripts

+- #### /tools
+  Random scripts for various things

 - #### /raspberrypi
   Various tools/scripts/howtos to build a image for RaspberryPI to be used as IoT device or pentest device

 - #### /firewall
-  PF (packet filter) based firewall script to tighten your macOS (works on Yosemite onwards) with your own firewall.
+  PF (packet filter) based firewall script to tighten your macOS (works on Yosemite onwards) with your own firewall rules.
 Very simple to setup by editing the /etc/pf.conf file (read the pf_rules_simple.conf)

 - #### /iot/kasa
   Simple script to call Kasa (TPlink) IoT bulb to turn on/off commandline.
 The kasa phone app is terrible and often looses connection to bulb and this script is very handy and reliable.